 I’m going to do a quick review of how staff turnover calculation is done.
 This will show you how to check the number of staff you have at any point in time.
+You may watch the full video of this tutorial at the bottom of this blog.

 I also want to show you how you can compare how many people are getting onboard versus how many people you’re losing.
 This is going to give you interesting insights about your organization’s growth in terms of manpower.